Skip to main content Skip to secondary navigation

 Frequently Asked Questions

-• The Sustainability of Agriculture in California.
-The FUEL program offers interested Stanford students a lay of the land and the challenges of environment-related public advocacy, policymaking and management by providing in person introductions to and conversations with many professionals for whom policy management is their vocation, and community members and advocates for whom the issues are most salient.
+• The Sustainability of Agriculture and Dairy in California.
+The FUEL program offers interested Stanford students a lay of the land and a primer of the challenges of environment-related public advocacy, policymaking and management.
+We accomplish this through in-person introductions to and conversations with many professionals for whom policy management is their vocation, and community members and advocates for whom the issues are most salient.
+This is not intended to be comprehensive, and we are only able to include a small set of perspectives and topics in our 5 week program.

 • What dates do I need to be available to participate?
 Is there a remote option?

-• Students in the FUEL Program will need to commit to the following dates: October 13, 20, and 27 (on-campus discussions with invited speakers to be held in Y2E2 101 from 12-1:30pm), November 2-3 (overnight field trip to Sacramento), and November 10 (day trip to Salinas).
+• Students in the FUEL Program will need to commit to the following dates: October 18, 25, and November 1 (on-campus discussions with invited speakers to be held in Y2E2 105 from 12-1:30pm), November 8 (day trip to Salinas), and November 14-15 (overnight field trip to Point Reyes Station + Sacramento).
 All meetings and field trips will be in-person, and there will not be a remote option available.

 • Who is eligible to apply?